 The Spading Technique of Root Pruning

 One technique is called spading – ideal for smaller trees and shrubs and those not in their current location for more than a few years.
-Using a sharp spade, cut a circle around the plant as deep as the depth of the spade and just inside the intended root ball.
+Using a sharp spade, cut a circle around the plant as deep as the spade’s depth and just inside the intended root ball.
 Recall from last week’s column a basic rule of thumb for the proper size of a root ball is eight to twelve inches from the trunk for each inch of the caliper of the tree (the width of the trunk at chest height).
 So, a two-inch caliper tree should have a sixteen to twenty-four-inch-wide and deep root ball.

 The trench should be twelve inches wide and twelve inches deep or more for larger trees.
 Again, dig the trench just inside the intended root ball.
 Fill the trench with two-parts topsoil mixed with one-part compost to provide a cushy environment for the new feeder roots.
 Keeping the soil moist is critical for success —Deeply water each time the soil is dry two or three inches below the surface.
 Before you dig out the transplant, check for a thick web of fibrous feeder roots.
 If they are scarce, give the baby roots more time.

 Brian shared his technique of using thick cardboard or a tarp to move a transplant quickly to its already dug new location.
-That way you can forgo a burlap wrap.
-No lingering with your roots exposed to the drying elements though.
+That way, you can forgo a burlap wrap; No lingering with your roots exposed to the drying elements, though.
 Get her in the ground!
 Garden Dilemmas?
 AskMaryStone@gmail.com